ateucher/pkg-deps-r-ver/README.md

-# Check the R versions in your packages dependencies
+# Check the R versions in your package's dependencies

 A Shiny App that inspects the `DESCRIPTION` file of a package, finds all of the dependencies, and lists the R version required (Depended on)